chARpack/chARpack.github.io/src/routes/manual/03-collaboration/03-server_controls.md

 The loaded molecule appears in front of the currently selected client.
 You can select a molecule in the active scene under the section **AtomWorld** and press the **Save** button to store the data in a file.
 Here, you have the option to pick a supported output format (by adding the corresponding file extension) and the data is automatically converted and saved in this format.

+## Other interactions
+There are different shortcuts to perform specific actions on the server.
+Hovering your mouse over the *Info* icon in the top right corner shows you a list of them.